 - Marinate the shrimp.
 In a large bowl, toss the shrimp with the fajita seasoning, oil, and lime juice, then toss until they’re nicely coated.

 - Sauté the peppers and onion.
-Cut each of them into thin slices and sauté in a large skillet with the remaining oil.
+Cut each of them into thin slices and sauté in a large skillet with the remaining oil to turn them into fajita veggies.
 Then transfer them to a plate.

 - In goes the shrimp.
 Cook the shrimp on each side for about 2-3 minutes.
 Don’t overcook them or they’ll go rubbery!